The project is in a healthy, maintained state

 scope If defined, sets (overwriting, if already present) scope inside authorize_params.
 Default is OmniAuth::Strategies::EntraId::DEFAULT_SCOPE (at the time of writing, this is 'openid profile email').

-adfs If defined, modifies the URLs so they work with an on premise ADFS server.
+adfs? or adfs If set to true, modifies the URLs so they work with an on-premise AD FS server (Active Directory Federation Services).
 In order to use this you also need to set the base_url correctly and fill the tenant_id with 'adfs'.
+Note that the option name variation without the question mark only works for directly-specified options; provider classes must always define an override method called adfs?.

 In addition, as a special case, if the request URL contains a query parameter prompt, then this will be written into authorize_params under that key, overwriting if present any other value there.
 Note that this comes from the current request URL at the time OAuth flow is commencing, not via static options Hash data or via a custom provider class - but you could just as easily set scope inside a custom authorize_params returned from a provider class, as shown in an example later; the request URL query mechanism is just another way of doing the same thing.